Manuals

 The second approach encodes the mix number in the address pattern and as referred to as SHORT in the following.

-Handshake (required for LONG syntax)
+Handshake (required for LONG syntax only)

 faq icon to expand accordian

 A handshake and a switch user command must be sent before using any long format OSC messages. in the normal format syntax, since the user number is not encoded in the message.
-This handshake ist not required for the short synthax messages.
+This handshake ist not required for the short syntax messages.

 • /KLANGfabrik/control/ConnectRequest i <ReceivePort> s <UID>

-Answers or responses to this handshake are included in:
+Replies to this handshake are included in:

 • /KLANGapp/control/UserInfo